I know why the media is so absorbed with this and why they're polling everybody on this.

 West Tisbury Health Agent John Powers said that Long Cove Pond and Sepiesa Point Beach at Tisbury Great Pond were closed to swimming Tuesday after both failed water quality testing.

-The uh two beaches are public and located not too far from the Obama's private beach, because the beach on Blue Heron Farm's not accessible to public, it's not subject to water quality tests.
+Because the beach on Blue Heron Farm is not accessible to public, it's not subject to water quality tests.

 That's interesting.